-HIDOE News Release: HIDOE to implement revised health and safety protocols aligned to latest DOH guidance for schoolsPosted on Mar 15, 2021 in COVID-19, COVID-19 News Releases, Latest News, Newsroom
+HIDOE News Release: HIDOE to implement revised health and safety protocols aligned to latest DOH guidance for schoolsPosted on Mar 15, 2021 in Latest Department News, Newsroom

 HONOLULU — With the increasing number of students projected to return to in-person learning during the fourth quarter, the Hawaii State Department of Education (HIDOE) has worked in partnership with the state Department of Health (DOH) to ensure our health and safety protocols are consistent with the latest DOH guidance for schools.